DataDog/chef-datadog/README.md

   )
   ```

+Note: to _upgrade_ to Agent 6 on a node with Agent 5 already installed, you also have to pin `agent6_version` to a v6 version (recommended), or set `agent6_package_action` to `'upgrade'`.

-Additional attributes are available to have finer control over how you install agent6.
-These are agent6 counterparts to several well known agent5 attributes (code [here](https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb#L31-L69)):
+Additional attributes are available to have finer control over how you install Agent 6.
+These are Agent 6 counterparts to several well known Agent 5 attributes (code [here](https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb#L31-L69)):
  * `agent6_version`: allows you to pin the agent version (recommended).
  * `agent6_package_action`: defaults to `'install'`, may be set to `'upgrade'` to automatically upgrade to latest (not recommended, we recommend pinning to a version with `agent6_version` and change that version to upgrade).
  * `agent6_aptrepo`: desired APT repo for the agent.
 Defaults to `http://apt.datadoghq.com`